EliSoll/university-app/README.md

 This is a simple Spring Boot application that provides a console interface for managing a university's departments and lecturers.
 It allows you to perform various commands to retrieve information about departments, head of departments, statistics, average salary, employee count, and perform a global search.

-Video presentation of this application: [video](https://www.loom.com/share/09c5a6df10d44925ad2d6bedcb644f01)
+Video presentation of this application and testing: [watch video](https://www.loom.com/share/09c5a6df10d44925ad2d6bedcb644f01)
 ### 🔨Technologies

 - Java  ```v.17.0.5 ```